Code-Institute-Submissions/The-Whom/readme.md

 ##### Deployment

-The project was deployed in several stages:
+The project was uploaded to the github pages (via [git](https://git-scm.com)).

-1. Initial planning stage, concentrating on the guidelines provided, which were *to create a website that could showcase the media of the band, allow fans to hire them and even to contact the band via their social media*

-2. Refinement of the requirements and the creation of wireframes, to provide a basis for the layout and look of the pages

-3. Creation/collection of all text, images, videos and photos used for the website

-4. Writing the code begins with them creation of the repeated elements, i.e: the footer and the header

-5. Then each page was created in turn, re-using the same header and footer, adding in the specific content for each page (Pages were created in the follwing order: index, music, generations (album page), vidoes, photos and finally contact.)

-6. Final thorough testing of the pages was then conducted accross all screen sizes

-7. Finally, the readme.md page was written and added.
+Github was updated with each addition of major content, i.e: with the creation of:
+-  the header
+-  the footer
+-  each page addition (music page, video page, e.t.c)
+-  after each testing and improvement

+To run the code, simply open using any web browser.

 ##### Testing

 In addition to testing after each new component was added, other more through testing was conducted at the end of the competition of each major stage (i.e: creation of header, footer, and the section areas for each page)

-Testing consisted of: checking the validity of the code (using W3C [HTML](https://validator.w3.org) and [CSS](https://jigsaw.w3.org/css-validator/) validator) and the behaviour of each element across all screen sizes.
+Testing consisted of: checking the validity of the code (using W3C [HTML](https://validator.w3.org) and [CSS](https://jigsaw.w3.org/css-validator/) validator) and the behavior of each element across all screen sizes.

+After, google’s developer tools were used to audit the site, using both mobile and desktop audits.

-Final checks were conducted at the end of the project, to ensure all was working as expected.
+Final checks were conducted by several independent people at the end of the project, to ensure all was working as expected and the user experience was uniform.

+Layout is similar across all screen sizes, with the following differences between mobile and desktop resolutions detailed below:

+- Footer links disappear on mobile screens
+- Music page: albums appear vertically aligned on mobile, rather than horizontal on desktop
+- within each album page (ex: generations), the album list and where to buy are displayed to the right on desktop, whilst being below on mobile
+- Photo page: pictures appear with captions to the right on desktop, whilst appearing below on mobile

+### Credits

+##### Text
+All text is original and produced by myself, in accordance with the requirements provided by the client.

+##### Media

+Videos were taken from [youtube](www.youtube.com)

+Photos for the album covers were sourced from [pinterest](https://www.pinterest.co.uk) All other photos were sourced from [google images](https://images.google.com)

+##### Acknowledgements

+I received inspiration for this project from the band ["The Who"](https://en.wikipedia.org/wiki/The_Who).
+The original layout was inspired by the band ["Iron Maiden's"](https://en.wikipedia.org/wiki/Iron_Maiden) 2014 website, as seen [here](http://www.phoenixstudios.co.uk/blog/2014/11/25/20-best-band-musician-websites/) (no.13)